freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.Audio.Manager.md

 ***Returns:***

 <i>s: device</i>
 The current device used to play audio.
-For Expected values see  <a href="specs/org.freesmartphone.Audio.Manager/#SetDevice">SetDevice</a>
+For Expected values see  [SetDevice](specs/org.freesmartphone.Audio.Manager.SetDevice)</a>